teragonaudio/Website/_posts/2013-01-15-Building-AudioUnits-with-modern-Mac-OSX.md

 which you are merely trying to build it after updating to OSX 10.7/8.
 At any rate, this guide was written for OSX 10.8.2 and Xcode 4.5.2.

+Also, some of the problems addressed in this article have been fixed by others;
+please see the [Lecagy components for Xcode][4] script for one such example.

 Getting the AudioUnit SDK installed
 -----------------------------------